 Could you complete the multiplication facts for 3?
-3 x 0 = 3 x 2 = 3 x 4 = 3 x 6 =

 In this lesson, let us develop a multiplication table.
 The multiplication table below will show the product of each single digit number from 0 to 9 with each other number from 0 to 9.